evgenygr/CLIP_model_research/README.md

 2. picture encoder

 Each component is meant to build an embedding of its input modality.
-And the crucial thing here that those embeddings should exist in the same space, so cosine distance would make sence.
+And the crucial thing here that those embeddings should exist in the same space, so cosine distance would make sense.
 This unification of text and images allowed to train CLIP in semi-supervised manner on a huge collection of data producing a general-purpose pre-trained model.